Developer: Jaleco Publisher: Jaleco Released: 1993 Genre: Fighting

 The game’s story is another take on Fist of the North Star.
 In a post-apocalyptic Earth a man named Jade has found a suit of blue armor that gives him the power to take over the world.
 He erects a massive tower and employs six guards to protect him from those that would try take his empire.
 Jade stages a tournament to see who is the strongest, with the four remaining states outside of Jade’s domain sending their champion to compete.
 Now they must fight amongst themselves to see who will try to take Jade out.

 The game uses a four button setup like King of Fighters, with weak and strong punches and kicks.
 You can only choose among the four heroes in most modes without a cheat code.
-Tuff Enuff was not the first game to have this limitation (that would be Fatal Fury) but it is still pretty stupid.
+Tuff E Nuff was not the first game with this limitation (that would be Fatal Fury) but it is pretty stupid.
 The main quartet consists of Syoh, Kotono, Zazi, and strongman Vortz.
-Your options are even more limited than they appear as Syoh and Zazi are the requisite clones of each other that every fighting game has to have.
+Your options are narrower than they appear as Syoh and Zazi are the requisite clones every fighting game must have.
 That familiarity extends to the special moves.
-Most button commands are simple next to Capcom’s title but a few are weird; you execute charge moves by holding forward rather than back.
-Those are outliers however as the tight controls you can execute most moves nine times out of ten.
+Most button commands are simple next to Capcom’s title but a few are weird.
+You execute charge moves by holding forward rather than back.
+Those are outliers however as the tight controls allow you to execute most moves nine times out of ten.

 The fighting engine in Tuff E Nuff is very basic.
 There are no combos which makes it feel limiting.
 The CPU AI is predictable at first but spikes toward the top of the tower.
 This imbalance carries over to the multiplayer mode if you use a cheat code to play as all the bosses.
 It is apparent most of the work went in to the main quartet as they feel complete.
 The bosses are fun to play around with once or twice but are terribly unbalanced.
 Sadly this does kill the longevity of the game as multiplayer is where most fighting games live or die.